Sahara (The Rippingtons album)

-Sahara is the eighth album by American Jazz group the Rippingtons, released in 1994 on the GRP label.
-The album reached number two on Billboard's contemporary Jazz chart.
+Sahara is the seventh studio album by the American jazz group the Rippingtons, released in 1994 through GRP Records.
+The album reached number two on Billboard's Contemporary Jazz chart.
 It is also the first of two studio albums to be released under the name Russ Freeman & the Rippingtons, with the next being Brave New World.

 Track listing

 All tracks written by Russ Freeman except where noted.